 We had the hardest time finding the Craft Village and it was located just down the street from our hotel.
 But it is so well hidden.
 We finally had to ask someone where to sneak into the unassuming alleyway but once inside we were so glad we searched for it.
 When we left from the other side, we noticed it wasn’t hidden at all we just entered from the back.

 Anyway, this lovely alley is filled with gift and craft shops leading to Village Square in Derry city centre.
 The village square is covered and a great place to pull up a seat and have a pint.
 There is an unmissable thatched cottage in the village that is very picturesque and perfect for your Instagram moments.

 15. St Columb’s Park

 If you are looking for a little greenspace or a spot to have a picnic, St Columb’s Park is located just across the Peace Bridge from the Old City on the right bank of the River Foyle.
-You can cycle or walk to it to see st Columb’s Park House, an 18th century manor house and a walled garden.
+You can cycle or walk to it to see st Columb’s Park House, an 18th-century manor house and a walled garden.
 There’s a cafe, pathways, and even a running track.

 Another tranquil park just outside of Derry Londonderry is Ness Country Park.
-Ness Country Park conists of 55 hectares of parkland where you can do some riverside walks and a hike to a waterfall.
+Ness Country Park consists of 55 hectares of parkland where you can do some riverside walks and a hike to a waterfall.